The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 Per Pound (Billable) / Per Kilogram (Billable)

-The Per Pound (Billable) and Per Kilogram (Billable) Rate Method selections are based on the DIM Factor and Volume Units of the Load.
+The Per Pound (Billable) and Per Kilogram (Billable) Rate Method selections require the DIM Factor and Volume Units fields.
+These methods use the Billable Weight to calculate the rate for the quote.

-See the Billable Weight-Based Notes article for more information.
+See the Billable Weight-Based Rate Entries article for more information.

-The Per Handling Unit Rate Method selection requires the Handling Units and HU Calculation Method, and optionally the HU Max Weight and the Weight Units fields.
+The Per Handling Unit and Per HU Position Rate Method selection requires the Handling Units and HU Calculation Method, and optionally the HU Max Weight and the Weight Units fields.

 This rate method uses tiered logic to calculate the base rate.
 Create a Rate Entry Calculation with an Axis Type of Total Handling Unit Count to use the total number of handling units, and multiply it by the axis amount.